Stilpo: Logic

 Stilpo argued that the genus, the universal, is not contained in the individual and concrete.
 "Whoever speaks of any person, speaks of no-one, for he neither speaks of this one nor that.
 For why should it rather be of this one than that?
 Hence it is not of this one".
 One of his examples was that "the vegetable is not what is here shown.
 For a vegetable existed ten thousand years ago, therefore this here is not a vegetable".
 According to Simplicius, "the so-called Megarians took it as ascertained that what has different determinations is different, and that the diverse are separated one from the other, they seemed to prove that each thing is separated from itself.
 Hence since the musical Socrates is another determination from the wise Socrates, Socrates was separated from himself."

 Thus one thing cannot be predicated of another, that is, the essence of things cannot be reached by means of predicates.
 Plutarch quotes Stilpo as arguing:

 To be a horse differs from to be running.
 For being asked the definition of the one and of the other, we do not give the same for them both; and therefore those err who predicate the one of the other.
 For if good is the same with people, and to run the same with a horse, how is good affirmed also of food and medicine, and again (by Jupiter) to run of a lion and a dog?
 But if the predicate is different, then we do not rightly say that a person is good, and a horse runs.

 Plutarch remarks here that Colotes attacked Stilpo in a bombastic manner as though he ignored common life: "for how shall we live, if we cannot style a man good, nor a man a captain, but must separately name a man a man, good good, and a captain a captain."
 But Plutarch, in turn, replied, "but what man lived any the worse for this?
 Is there any man who hears this said, and who does not understand it to be the speech of a man who rallies gallantly, and proposes to others this logical question to exercise their mind?"

 Ethics

 Stilpo seems to have been interested in Virtue, and its self-sufficiency.
 He maintained that the wise man ought not only to overcome every evil, but not even to be affected by any, not even to feel it, showing, perhaps, how closely allied Stilpo was to the contemporary Cynics:

 This story was an inspiration for Friedrich Klinger's Sturm und Drang play Stilpo und seine Kinder (Stilpo and his Children) written in 1777 and published in 1780.

 A one-page fragment or paraphrase from a work concerning exile is preserved in the writings of Teles of Megara, a 3rd-century BC Cynic.
 In this fragment, Stilpo divides the good into three parts: goods of the soul, goods of the body, and external goods.
-He then demonstrates that exile does not deprive a person of any of these three goods.
+He then argues that exile does not deprive a person of any of these three goods.